sangntRND/nash-dataops-terraform/README.md

 - Provides dashboards and ad-hoc query capabilities
 - Runs in Docker for easy deployment
 - Persistent storage configuration included

-## Security Considerations

-The infrastructure includes:
-- IAM roles with least-privilege permissions
-- Secure storage of credentials
-- Network isolation for Redshift cluster
-- Encryption for data at rest and in transit

 ## Resource Cleanup